Startup Financial Modeling, Part 4: The Balance Sheet, Cash Flow, and Unit Economics

 Walking a potential investor through this model to show both the past performance and forecasted numbers in one place is, therefore, an immensely powerful tool.

 As a homework assignment, for those interested, see if you can add an assumption value called “Maximum marketing spend of Cash Balance” and model in this throttle to avoid burning through too much cash.
 This is an example of the types of custom features you can add into your own model.
 Finally, we sincerely hope you found this series helpful.
 Feel free to ping us on Twitter (@wclittle, @troyhenikoff) with any questions.
-You can also keep up Will’s writing on early-stage startup life by subscribing to his newsletter here.
+You can also keep up Will’s writing on early-stage startup life by subscribing to his newsletter here, and watch/listen to a podcast episode with Troy and Will here.
 Thanks!

 We help entrepreneurs ideate, validate, create, grow, and fund new ventures.